 - a secondary purpose where:

-- it is reasonably expected by the person and related to the primary purpose of the collection;
+- it is reasonably expected by the person that the School would use or disclose the information and the information related to the primary purpose of the collection (if the information is sensitive information including health information, it must be directly related to the primary purpose); or

-- it is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body.
+- it is reasonably necessary in the School’s belief for one or more enforcement related activities conducted by, or on behalf of, an enforcement body.

-The School may disclose personal information, including sensitive information and health information held about a person to:
+The School may disclose personal information for the above outlined purposes, including sensitive information and health information held about a person to individuals or entities as required including but not limited to:

 - parents/guardians and/or School community members;

-- Class Representatives and School Associations (such as Parents and Friends, Old Michaelians and Friends of the Arts;
+- Class Representatives and School Associations (such as the Parent Community Association (PCA) and Old Michaelians;

-- third parties such as other schools, government departments, medical practitioners, publishers and people providing services to the School, including specialist visiting teachers, sports coaches, the Outdoor Education Group (OEG), volunteers and legal advisors, insurers and auditors in the course of the commercial operations of the School; and
+- third parties such as other schools, government departments, medical practitioners, publishers and people providing services to the School, such as specialist visiting teachers, sports coaches, the Outdoor Education Group (OEG), volunteers and legal advisors, insurers and auditors in the course of the commercial operations of the School; and/or

 - anyone to whom a person has provided consent for the disclosure of information.